 Some companies are implementing IoT applications on top of existing legacy systems, which were previously unconnected and standalone.
-Retrofitting can look like the more viable option considering the cost of implementing new technologies that get obsolete rapidly.
+Retrofitting is the more viable option considering the cost of implementing new technologies that get obsolete rapidly.

-Retrofitting can also introduce newer cybersecurity risks with the many points of communication IoT introduces.
+Retrofitting can also introduce unique cybersecurity risks with IoT’s many communication points.
 In other cases, purpose-built devices and add-ons for the IoT ecosystem may become preferable.

 An Integrated Risk Philosophy

-However, the IoT forces businesses to reassess this decentralized approach and opt into the idea of an integrated risk philosophy.
-If safeguarding the IoT landscape wasn’t complicated by the volume and velocity of data, it doesn’t help that some of it is held and accessed by partners and third parties.
+However, the IoT forces companies to reassess this decentralized approach and opt for an integrated risk philosophy.
+If safeguarding the IoT landscape wasn’t complicated by the volume and velocity of data, it doesn’t help that some of it are held and accessed by partners and third parties.

 Consequently, business and security leaders’ only choice may be to install an umbrella risk management paradigm that governs cyber risks at every organizational level, from preventing threats to responding to them.

-Unfortunately, there are no fail-safe solutions to the lack of cybersecurity in IoT.
-So, your target as a company should be to be more secure, constantly, instead of striving to be perfectly secure.
+There are no fail-safe solutions to the lack of cybersecurity in IoT.
+So, your target as a company should be to be more secure constantly instead of striving to be perfectly safe.

 Security gaps will continue to expand during the IoT era as organizations distribute thousands of IoT connections in their systems.
-It falls on security leaders and founders to understand potential vulnerabilities and mitigate them through a comprehensive cybersecurity strategy.
+Therefore, security leaders and founders must understand potential vulnerabilities and mitigate them through a comprehensive cybersecurity strategy.

-Using a comprehensive risk management approach to understand and mitigate the effects of IoT threats can be a holistic solution to take on.
+Using a comprehensive risk management approach to understand and reduce the effects of IoT threats can be a holistic solution to take on.